kgarfinkel/BabyAnimals/README.md

 ## Tech Stack

 BabyAnimals was built using express.js, and Imagemagick for all server-side image processing.
 All image and metadata storage is hosted by s3 and MongoDB.

-This is an open source project that I built in under two weeks at Hack Reactor -- a wonderful programming bootcamp aimed towards teaching beginner programmers to become fullstack software engineers.
-I encourage your contribution, so please, make a pull request and teach me something new :)